 5.14 When Interim Measures are to be implemented, the University will notify the Complainant(s) in writing in advance.
-The Complainant(s) is encouraged to work with the Sexual Violence Support Advocate or other internal University or external community supports to address plans for safety, wellness, and academic accommodations.
+The Complainant(s) is encouraged to work with the Sexual Violence Support Coordinator or other internal University or external community supports to address plans for safety, wellness, and academic accommodations.

 5.15 Interim Measures will be required when:

 a.
 There are reasonable grounds to believe that a Respondent’s continued presence on campus poses a significant threat and/or risk to the safety or security of themselves, others or to property.
 In such cases, referrals will be made to the Threat Assessment and Prevention Team for review;

 b.
 The Student’s presence on campus could lead to a breach of court imposed restrictions (e.g. release or probation conditions or a peace bond including a non-association order) or where the University is unable to reasonably accommodate the conditions;

 c.
 There are reasonable grounds to believe that the Student poses a threat of disruption or of interference with the normal operations of the University;

 d.
 There are reasonable grounds to believe that a Student’s personal health and wellness are significantly impacting their academic success and/or conduct.

 5.16 Interim Measures may include:

 5.17 Interim Measures will remain in effect for as long as reasonably required pending the outcome of the Official Complaint.
 Students affected by Interim Measures may request, in writing, an appeal or review of the Interim Measures at the following times: